Kristy Jansen

 Marshall School of Business, University of Southern California

-Assistant Professor in Finance and Business Economics
+Assistant Professor in Finance and Business Economics, Fall 2022-current

 Education